Kachin people: Religion

+Traditional Kachin religion was a form of animism, practicising sacrifices to a number of nats- both evil and benevolent.
+The Kachin had a notion of a creator deity known variously as Karai Kasang, Nhpan Wa, Ning Sang or Chye Wa Ningchyang- but did not provide any offerings to him as he was thought to be benevolent.
+The Kachin belief system revolved less around providing offering to benevolent deities and towards using sacrifices to ward off the evil deities.
+Unlike other Southeast Asian groups, the Kachin lack an ancestor cult but make offerings motivated by fear of spiritual retaliation.

+In Jinghpaw animism, there is no exhaustive list of nats, and estimates range from around 160 to 22, with only 22 recorded in detail.
+The nat according to the Dehong Jingpo are divided into celestial sky spirits, earth spirits and ancestral spirits.
+Mu nat is the most powerful celestial, Shadip nat is the most powerful earth spirit and Madai nat is the strongest ancestral nat.
+Wild spirits are connected to misfortune, sickness and death, while domestic spirits routinely "bite" the living when taking offence.

+American Baptist missionary Josiah Cushing, led a mission based in Bhamo to convert the Kachin in the 1870s.
+The first recorded Kachin baptism took place in 1882 and Damau Naw became the first Kachin pastor.
 In recent decades, the Kachin have abandoned animist and Buddhist beliefs in favour of Christianity.
 Various sources estimate that between approximately two-thirds to 90-95% of the Kachin peoples identify as Christians, particularly as Baptists and Catholics.
 Many animist rituals, such as the annual Manau festival in Myitkyina, are celebrated as folk traditions.
 Many Kachin profess a belief in evil and good spirits (see nat and phi), including a merciful spirit called Karai Kasang.
 The Kachin also have spirit intermediaries that make offerings, mediate and perform animal sacrifices.

 Cuisine

 Kachin cuisine is typified by its use of cold-climate ingredients like potatoes, wild game (e.g., venison and wild boar), and foraged herbs and vegetables.
 The traditional staple is rice, which is traditionally cultivated in hillside fields.

 Languages

 The Kachin peoples speak a diverse set of Tibeto-Burman languages, with Jingpo as a common lingua franca.
 The Zaiwa, Lhaovo, Lacid, and Lisu peoples all speak Lolo-Burmese languages, while the Jingpo speak a Sal language, and the Rawang speak a Rung language.
 Jingpo is more closely related to Tibeto-Burman languages spoken in northeastern India, like the Northern Naga languages, and has a number of dialects, including Gauri, Hkahku, Duleng, Turung, and Numhpuk.
 Zaiwa, Lhaovo, and Lacid are closely related to the Burmese language.

 Jingpo has significantly influenced the lexico-semantics of Zaiwa, Lhaovo, and Lacid, and to a lesser extent, Rawang and Lisu.

 Multilingualism is common among the Kachin, and many Kachin speak one or more of the Kachin languages, in addition to Burmese in Myanmar, Standard Chinese in China, Assamese in India, and Shan as a trade language.